Questions for weekly discussion

 Intro (use in the first week and again later if/when desired)

 1. Nobody is teaching anything or preparing anything for this group.
 We use the questions below and take turns being the discussion leader.
-Our goal is to listen for a “Just Do It” thing God puts into our heads each week, something that fits with what he is doing to heal, bless, and unite the world.
+Our goal is to listen for a “Just Do It” thing God puts into our heads each week, something that fits with his campaign to heal, bless, and connect the world.
 After 3 or 4 weeks, we decide if this process is working for us and what to do next.
 See options at https://www.SYNCx.org/just-do-it.

 2. (Skip this question the first week.)
 How did it go with your “Just Do It” from last week, and did anybody comment about it?